Kitchen

 5. However, try to maneuver the snake around 15 to 20 feet into the drain before pulling it back out completely.

-6. As you pull the snake out of the drain, it will snag onto any objects or items that are clogging the drain.
+6. As you pull the snake out of the drain, it will snag onto any objects or items clogging it.

 7. You may have to work the snake in and out of the drain several times to ensure you got everything.

 As with most things, the best way to protect your kitchen drain is to keep clogs from happening in the first place.
-To do this, make sure you only put things down at your disposal that it’s capable of handling.
+To do this, make sure you only put things at your disposal that it can handle.
 You should also keep your drain covered with a wet rag or a drain cover to ensure that nothing accidentally falls in.

 Finally, you should invest in having your plumbing system inspected by a professional plumber once a year.
 They will be able to notice clogs developing and get rid of them before they have a chance to set in fully.
 A plumbing professional can also give tips on preventing future clogs and what to do when one happens.